 It seems like I blinked and my kids were grown up and gone on to start their own lives.
 My husband sold his share in the family business, we sold our house and made plans to live in our camper and see the country.
 About a month after our house sold, our daughter told us that our first grandchild was on the way.

 We did manage to spend 6 months in Asheville, NC, living in our camper.
 While living there I took pottery classes at the Odyssey Center from a couple of prolific potters and soaked up the creative juices of many more potters whose names I had previously only heard of or seen in the pages of Ceramics Monthly.
 Apparently western North Carolina is conducive to pottery production.

-We finally moved to Indiana, into a beautiful, crooked, drafty old farmhouse about an hour from our grand-babies (soon to be 4 and counting) and about an hour from our hometown in Ohio.
+We finally moved to Indiana, into a beautiful, crooked, drafty old farmhouse about an hour from our grand-babies and about an hour from our hometown in Ohio.
 The house came with 18 acres, a kick-butt garage, and awesome neighbors who plow our long driveway in the winter and share gardening tips in the summer.
 These neighbors included a very talented and generous potter who helped me build a soda kiln on our property and found me some other used equipment that allowed me to start my adventure as a "full-time" potter.

 I manage to crank out a few pots in spite of my distractions and am thankful to have Etsy as a venue to keep my shelves from overflowing with glorified paperweights and future Hoosier artifacts.
 I enjoy conversing with my customers who come from all walks of life and share my love of things earthy, organic, and functional!

 Oversees reduction of insect population and production of nutritious breakfast offerings.